icg-gravwaves/lisa_premerger_paper/Sensitive_Distance_Plot/README.md

 To keep this averaging consistent for the different PSDs, and if we use parallelization, we use the same random seed for every mass and time point where this is calculated.
 As a result the sky points will remain consistent.

 ## How to recreate the figure
 As the first part of generating this figure, the `sensitive_time_distance.sh` script supplied was run on the [SCIAMA supercomputer](https://sciama.icg.port.ac.uk/).
 This was slightly modified for use with the Slurm workload manager.
-From this the files `sensitive_time_distance_cutoff.hdf` `sensitive_time_distance_optimistic.hdf` and `sensitive_time_distance_pessimistic.hdf` are produced.
+From this the files `sensitive_time_distance_cutoff.hdf` `sensitive_time_distance_optimistic.hdf` and `sensitive_time_distance_pessimistic.hdf` are produced, which we supply as part of this data release.

-To plot these, we can use the `plot_sensitive_distance.ipynb` notebook.
+To plot these, we can use the [`plot_sensitive_distance.ipynb` notebook](./plot_sensitive_distance.ipynb).

-In the notebook, the boolean flag `source_frame_masses` is set, which can be utilised to generate Figure 2a or 2b.
+> 📝 In the notebook, the boolean flag `source_frame_masses` is set, which can be utilised to generate Figure 2a or 2b.